The Practical Guide to Shaker Style Cabinets

 not white shaker kitchen, five-piece cabinet door, shakers drawer fronts style cabinets

+MDF is a popular alternative to solid wood, especially if you prefer the look of painted shaker cabinets.
 What makes MDF cabinets stand out is their ability to take paint better than other materials.

 Nowadays, paint is a popular option, and most painted cabinets have MDF doors.
 High-quality MDF, characterized by a dense construction and durable adhesive, is among our most popular cabinet door materials.
 MDF has the added benefit of resisting warping and checking, something to which solid wood is prone.